catalyst-cooperative/open-energy-data-for-all/episodes/scraping-data.md

 OK, so that looks like some XML, which we saw a couple episodes ago - notice the many angle brackets containing words that seem to be trying to tell us something.
 We can use those *tags* to understand the content of the file, and then filter through it to find what we actually need.

-We don't expect a *data table* directly in the page, like we did last time.
-We're more expecting a jumble of links.
+This is actually a *special type* of XML called HTML, which is what most webpages are described in (see the `doctype html` tag.)
 We need to use a different tool to make sense of all this - a library called `beautifulsoup`.
 For historical reasons it's imported as `bs4`.

 ```python
 import bs4